treblegni/Windows-10-Install-and-Setup/readme.md

 #### BIOS Configuration

 Our bootable drive will be created with the UEFI interface.
 This is a new type of interface that allows interaction of Software between the Operating System and Firmware.
 We need to configure this in the computers BIOS.
+The BIOS must be setup to support UEFI.
+We also need to disable Secure Boot to perform a fresh install.

 ##### Reaching the BIOS menu
 - First, shut off your computer.